Table of Contents

 No matter the course you choose, you can start a free trial and continue with either $19.90 for a basic plan or $29.99 for a premium one (but remember that it’s a monthly payment!).

-The tried and trusted tutorials for WordPress beginners that promise to help you start building your own WordPress website in one hour.
+The tried and trusted tutorials for WordPress beginners promise to help you start building your own WordPress website in one hour.
 These courses are also recommended by WordPress influencers and many happy users.

-The good thing about WP 101 is that they have individual courses focused on the process of working with specific WordPress tools like WooCommerce for building e-shops or multipurpose Jetpack plugin.
+The good thing about WP 101 is that they have individual courses focused on the process of working with specific WordPress tools like WooCommerce for building e-shops or multipurpose Jetpack plugins.
 You can buy single courses separately.

 The syllabus also includes the basics of creating a WordPress site (including sitemap, hyperlinks), social media launch, design, optimization, etc.

-Additionally, there are more specific courses for “serious” business owners and entrepreneurs, Theme Mechanics Workshop to get you into the secrets of CSS and PHP, etc. So these are probably the ones you’d like to enroll to later, right?
+Additionally, there are more specific courses for “serious” business owners and entrepreneurs, Theme Mechanics Workshop to get you into the secrets of CSS and PHP, etc. So these are probably the ones you’d like to enroll in later, right?